samsherrawal/AzurePostGreSQLHOL/module05/Cleanup.md

 You can clean up the resources that you created in the Quickstart in one of two ways.
 You can delete the Azure resource group, which includes all the resources in the resource group.
 If you want to keep the other resources intact, delete only the server resource.

-> [!TIP]
-> Other Quickstarts in this collection build on this Quickstart.
-If you plan to continue working with Quickstarts, don't clean up the resources that you created in this Quickstart.
-If you don't plan to continue, follow these steps to delete the resources that were created by this Quickstart in the portal.

 To delete the entire resource group, including the newly created server: